-After a summer of revising Book 2 and writing (as much as possible of) Book 3, the new academic year is upon us.
+After a summer of revising Book Two and writing (as much as possible of) Book Three, the new academic year is upon us.
 For now, I must set aside the fantasy writing and turn my attention to teaching courses in medieval literature and composition.

 But today, before venturing into The Canterbury Tales, I wanted to announce that Book 2 will be published in March (with ARCs available within the next few months to reviewers).
 Until then, here’s the cover image followed by a brief teaser from the Prologue.
 I’ll be back here with updates as soon as possible!

 From the Prologue to The Flaw in the Stone:

 Genevre trembled.
 Once again, she removed a piece of glass from her pocket, reopening her wound for the second time.
 She held her bleeding finger above the first folio while applying pressure with her thumbnail to ensure the release of large drop of blood.
 At first nothing happened as the blood hit the page, and she suddenly feared the repercussions if anyone were able to trace the manuscript defacement to her.
 But, as the minutes passed, the folio began to bear forth its message.
 The illumination emerged first, rendered in dark crimson and gold.
 It featured what appeared to be a small being within an ancient alembic, or some kind of transparent vessel.
 Shortly thereafter, a few words appeared above the image.
 Their size, style, and placement suggested they formed a title, but Genevre could not read the ancient script in which the words were written.